allaboutapps/gdpr-android/README.md

 ## Policy Manager Library

+To support some GDPR requirements this library includes a WebView wrapper to show your terms and supplies an interface to update the timestamp when they were last accepted.

+To comply with [Art.
+21 GDPR - Right to object](https://gdpr-info.eu/art-21-gdpr/) links in the policy that end with the fragment `#app-opt-out` provide an option to opt-out from tracking done under [Art.
+6 (e) or (f)](https://gdpr-info.eu/art-6-gdpr/).

 This library provides the following GDPR-related features, which can be used independently of each other:
-- Display a list of services with opt-in and opt-out buttons
+- Display a list of used services with opt-in and opt-out buttons
 - Display a screen with legal terms, allowing the user to accept or decline

 ### List of Services

-The list of services typically contains entries like Google Analytics, Crashlytics, etc. The app informs this library of the available services via meta-data in the app's manifest (see below).
+The list of services typically contains entries like Firebase Analytics, Crashlytics, etc. The app informs this library of the available services via meta-data in the app's manifest (see below).

 This screen is typically displayed in two scenarios: